holoviz/panel/doc/how_to/migrate/from_streamlit.md

 every time a user clicks a `Button` or changes a `slider` value.
 This would make your application very slow.

+In Panel

+- the script served is rerun when a user visits the page.
-In Panel only your *bound functions* are rerun on user interactions.
+- only your *bound functions* are rerun on user interactions.

-In Panel you would use the
+In Panel you can use `pn.cache` and `pn.state.as_cached` to speed up

-- *session cache* (`pn.cache`) to speed up expensive, bound functions for a user session
+- the initial load of your page and
-- *global cache* (`pn.state.as_cached`) to speed up expensive, bound functions or to share Python objects globally.
-I.e. across user sessions.
+- expensive, bound functions

+across users sessions.

 Check out the [Cache How-To Guides](../caching/index.md) for the details.

-### Session Cache Example
+### Cache Example

 This session will show you how to cache for a user session.

-#### Streamlit Session Cache Example
+#### Streamlit Cache Example

 ```python
 from time import sleep